mattijn/topojson/docs/example/settings-tuning.md

 # Settings and tuning
 {: .no_toc}

 By adopting the TopoJSON format is possible to store geographical data as topology.
-Adopting this approach can make it possible to create smaller files than its GeoJSON counterpart.
-In this process are a few options, which are described below by the following options:
+Adopting this approach makes smaller files than its GeoJSON counterpart.
+In this process are a few options, which are described below:

 1. TOC
 {:toc}